 - Clean – Sometimes, you do not have the option to go in and clean before you move in.
 However, it does make the transition much smoother, if you can.
 So, if you have the opportunity to scrub walls and cupboards and clean the carpets, you should definitely do so.
 It is a lot easier to do when the place is empty than when it is full of boxes and furniture.

 - Change Address – You will need to notify the post office, utilities, banks, creditors, subscriptions, friends, and family of your new address.
 Most of these can be done right online.
 You will also need to change your driver’s license.
-Obviously, this does not have to be done ahead of time, but don’t forget about it.
+This does not have to be done ahead of time but doesn’t forget about it.